 Because independent and proprietary colleges may or may not be participating in the Ohio Transfer Module, transferring credit to/from independent institutions will vary.
 Students endeavoring to transfer to Zane State College from an independent or proprietary college should schedule an appointment with the Admissions Office and/or the program director of the desired program to determine if credit will transfer.
 During the process, students will be required to provide transcript information and supporting documentation describing, in detail, the contents of courses taken at the independent college.
 Students may also be required to take a proficiency test(s).
 Based on a thorough review of the provided material and proficiency test scores, credit may or may not be awarded.
 Students transferring to an independent or proprietary college from Zane State College are encouraged to check with that college’s admissions office to verify ability to transfer credit.

-Prior to official determination of whether previous college work will be accepted, an official transcript must be on file in the Registrar’s Office.
-Generally, when course content is similar to a course offered at Zane State College with a recorded grade of D or better, credit will be awarded if taken at a regionally accredited institution.
-Transfer credit appears as TR, TA, TB, TC, TD on Zane State College transcripts and is not used in computing cumulative grade point average.
-Admission to Zane State College does not guarantee that a transfer student will be automatically admitted to all majors, minors, or fields of concentration at the College.
+Prior to official determination of whether college coursework taken at another institution will be accepted and applied toward a degree, an official transcript must be on file in the Registrar’s Office.
+When course content is similar to a course offered at Zane State College with a recorded grade of D or better, credit will be awarded if taken at a regionally accredited institution.
+Transfer credit appears as TA, TB, TC, TD on Zane State College transcripts and is not used in computing grade point average.
+Admission to Zane State College does not guarantee that a transfer student will be automatically admitted to all programs at the College.
 Once admitted, transfer students shall be subject to the same regulations governing applicability of catalog requirements as all other students.
 Furthermore, transfer students shall be accorded the same class standing and other privileges as all other students on the basis of the number of credits earned.
 All residency requirements must be successfully completed prior to the granting of a degree.

-A student submitting a transcript demonstrating completion of an associate degree or higher from a regionally accredited institution will be deemed to have completed Zane State College’s general education requirements.
+A student submitting a transcript demonstrating completion of an associate degree or higher from a regionally accredited institution will be deemed to have completed Zane State College’s general education requirements for an associate of applied business or associate of applied science program.
 The student may, however, be required to complete additional general education courses in order to satisfy a program’s curriculum.

 A student disagreeing with the application of transfer credit by the College may appeal the decision by contacting the Registrar’s Office.
 If a transfer student’s appeal is denied by the institution after all appeal levels within the institution have been exhausted, the institution shall advise the student in writing of the availability and process of appeal to the state-level Articulation and Transfer Appeals Review Committee.